ndanielsen/intermediate-cli-git-github/materials/0-refresher.md

 # Refresher

-Let's circle back on some of the basics of the commandline, git and github that are foundation in this workshop.
+Let's start by reviewing some of the basics of the commandline, git and github that are foundational in this workshop.
 These areas include:

 - Forking and clone a github repository
 - Navigating via the commandline